deco-sites/we-digi/README.md

 deno task start
 ```

-This will install all dependencies and start your project.
+This will install all dependencies and start your project..

 Access `http://localhost:8000` to see your site.